-[Read more…] about Roasted carrot soup with sumac and carrot-green pesto
+[Read more…] about Roasted carrot soup with carrot-green pesto and sumac

 Recently I watched Gabrielle Hamilton make a particularly delicious-looking dish on ‘The Mind of a Chef’.
 She chargrilled aubergines over the open flame of a gas burner, then turned them into a simple but sumptuous spread with lemon juice, olive oil, parsley and freshly-baked flatbread.
 Around the same time a friend told me about an Ottolenghi/ Tamimi recipe for burnt aubergine soup.
 I decided to give those aubergines a try and ended up with this pumpkin-sweet potato-aubergine mix.
 It’s a warming, spicy and smooth soup, perfect for chilly autumn days.
 I didn’t dare roasting aubergines over the open flame in my kitchen but instead chose to grill them in the oven, which achieves – I find – the same result: the burnt aubergine has a light smokey flavor, which is a perfect complement to the sweetness of the pumpkin and the deep aroma of the za’atar.
 Try it, I’m sure you will love it!